2019 Volvo XC40 spy shots

 Car Tech

-A prototype for Volvo’s upcoming compact SUV, the XC40, has been spied for the first time.
-(Previous shots showed a test mule.)
+A prototype for Volvo’s upcoming compact SUV, the XC40, has been spied again.

-The XC40 was previewed in 2016 by the 40.1 concept car, and judging by this prototype it looks like the production model will closely resemble the concept.
+The XC40 was previewed in 2016 by the 40.1 concept car, and judging by the prototypes it looks like the production model will closely resemble the concept.

 Volvo’s next-generation compacts will be based on the CMA (Compact Modular Architecture) platform developed by Volvo in partnership with parent company Geely.
 The platform promises advanced technologies in the areas of connectivity, electrification and autonomous driving, as well as the refined driving dynamics you’d expect from a premium offering.

 It’s already spawned a vehicle for Geely’s new Lynk & Co brand, and the next recipient will be the XC40.
 We’re expecting the XC40 to go on sale in 2018, as a 2019 model.
-Rivals will include the Audi Q3, BMW X1, Infiniti QX30 and Mercedes-Benz GLA.
+Rivals will include the Audi Q3, BMW X1, Cadillac XT4, Infiniti QX30 and Mercedes-Benz GLA.

 Volvo 40.1 conceptEnlarge Photo